top of page

 Animals

-Food, clothing, and cosmetic consumption choices can perpetuate animal suffering and unnecessary killing.
+Common food, clothing, and cosmetic products perpetuate animal suffering and unnecessary killing.

-It's a fairy tale to think we can eliminate all suffering done by human hands.
-By merely existing—particularly in the staggering numners that we prolific humans have accomplished—we use resources, disturb habitats, take up space, and create waste.
+It's impractical to think we can eliminate all suffering done by human hands.
+By merely existing—particularly in the staggering numbers that we prolific humans have accomplished—we use resources, disturb habitats, take up space, and create waste.
+Still, many individuals, communities, cultures, and companies have modeled ways to live and thrive in ways that do less harm to the environment, others, and ourselves.

 Sources and inspirations